 Step #1: Decide Whether You Want To Invest Actively Or Passively

+The very first step a beginner can take when investing in stocksis to decide between the passive and active investment mode.
 Passive investors usually allow their investments to build wealth over time, and purchasing index funds is an easy way for passive investors to get started.

 Passive investing requires very little time and allows you money to grow while you’re doing other things.

 Active investors buy and sell stocks based on when they think shares will rise and fall.
 Active investing requires a lot of learning and often takes years to master the concepts.
 However, no amount of mastery or understanding guarantees wealth or promises that you won’t lose money.